-One of the most common misunderstandings we see here at EditorNinja, speaking with a lot of content people and publishers, is the difference between copywriting and copy editing.
+Speaking with many content people and publishers, one of the most common misunderstandings we see is the difference between copywriting and copy editing.

-In short, copywriting focuses on creating copy that is persuasive and meets the business or client’s goals.
-Copy editing focuses on the technical aspects of language and makes sure the copy keeps up with editorial guidelines.
+In short, copywriting focuses on creating persuasive copy that meets the business’s or its client’s goals.
+Copy editing focuses on the technical aspects of language and ensures that the copy follows editorial guidelines.

 What Is Copywriting?

-A lot of people lump all writers into “copywriters,” but the true technical definition of copywriting is someone writing copy for sales pages or ads that is meant to convert.
-People writing blog posts and editorial content are more accurately referred to simply as “writers.”
+Many people lump all writers into the category of “copywriters.”
+Still, the technical definition of copywriting is someone writing copy for sales pages or ads meant to convert.
+People writing blog posts and editorial content are more accurately called “writers.”

-If you’re looking for a “copywriter,” then most sites will show you lists of or help you hire freelance copywriters, who are individuals doing work for clients as outside contractors.
+If you’re looking for a “copywriter,” most sites will show you lists of or help you hire freelance copywriters who work for clients as outside contractors.
+There are also many world-class copywriters in the industry, such as Joel Klettke, Lianna Patch, and Joanna Wiebe (plus her network of copywriters at Copyhackers).

 What Is Copy Editing?

 Copy editing is a professional discipline that focuses on the technical aspects of language.
-Copy editors are detail-oriented professionals.
-They know language at a deep level and understand the different styles of language (MLA, AP, Chicago, etc) and how to form text to meet those standards.
+Copy editors are detail-oriented professionals who know the language and its technical aspects and how to edit to a specific style or custom style guide at a deep level.
+They understand the different language styles (MLA, AP, Chicago, etc.) and how to form text to meet those standards.

 Copy editing is usually the third or fourth step in the editing process, after line editing but before proofreading.
-After the copy has been reviewed for correctness and structure, it is then edited down to be as concise and tight as possible.
-Then, a copy editor takes over to ensure the copy keeps with editorial style guide standards for that specific website or publication.
+After the copy has been reviewed for correctness and structure, it is edited down to be as concise and tight as possible.
+Then, a copy editor takes over to ensure the copy adheres to editorial style guide standards for that specific website or publication.

-If you search for “copy editor,” search engines should show you sites that have copy editors either available on a freelance basis or in a service like EditorNinja.
+If you search for “copy editor,” search engines should show you sites with copy editors who are either available freelance or from a service like EditorNinja.

 Are Copywriters Also Copy Editors?

 Copywriters are not necessarily copy editors, and vice versa, but they can be.
-In fact, many of EditorNinja’s editors are also writers in their own right and have produced books and plays in various genres of interest to them.
+Many of EditorNinja’s editors are also writers in their own right and have produced books and plays in various genres of interest to them.

-But it is worth noting that copywriters and copy editors are not the same thing.
+However, it is worth noting that copywriters and copy editors are different.

 What Are The Differences?

-Our professionally trained editors are standing by to help you with proper formatting and editing your content so you can focus on bigger initiatives.
+Our professionally trained editors are standing by to format and edit your content properly so you can focus on other tasks.

 Schedule a free editorial assessment to learn how EditorNinja solves this and other problems for you.